Discrete-time models and performance of phase noise channels: Introduction

-Despite the large number of publications on the subject, there are a lot of questions that are not concisely answered yet.
-For example, how can we relate the parameters of the PN model to the oscillator measurements?
-In fact, common time-domain PN models are not explicitly linked to the oscillator measurements, for example, there is no correlation with oscillator data sheets, such as~\cite{datasheet}.
-Moreover, the above mentioned PSD models, which try to match measurements, can be used for computer simulations but do not lead to an analytical time domain model for the PN.
-Therefore, a good time-domain PN model that is related to the measurements is still missing in the literature.
-Another question that is worth to consider is what is a good discrete-time model for a free-running versus a PLL-locked oscillator?
-The largely used Wiener model can describe a free-running oscillator, while less is said in the literature about discrete-time models for PLL-locked oscillator, one example is~\cite{Ar01}.
-Considering that the PN can be described either by the phase process or by the phasor process, we can ask what is the relationship between the PSDs of these two processes.
+Despite the large number of publications on the subject, there are questions that are not concisely answered yet.
 An important point regards a largely used discrete-time channel model, that ignores the power loss and the intersymbol interference (ISI) affecting the received symbols due to the PN.
-The signal with PN will not be exactly matched to the matched filter in the receiver.
+The PN process has in fact an infinite bandwidth, and some approximation errors will occur when using a discrete-time model.
+Further, samples at the output of the matched filter are not a sufficient statistic for detection since the receiver filter is not matched due to the presence of PN.
 In~\cite{GhKr17}, the effect of filtering on the phase noise is considered by using a multi-sample receiver, in the case of Wiener PN and in the absence of ISI.
-In~\cite{MaTrRa13}, the ISI effect is discussed in terms information rate by using an oversampled model for the received signal, in the case of Wiener PN.
-However, to the authors' knowledge, the quantification of these neglected effects is missing in the literature.
+However, to the authors' knowledge, the quantification of these neglected effects in terms of the measurement parameters is missing in the literature.